ntu-juking/ntu-juking.github.io/_pages/about.md

 Department of Software Engineering

-School of Information Science and Technology
+School of Artificial Intelligence and Computer Science

 Nantong University